Gender Pay Gap report

 What is the gender pay gap?

 In April 2017, the UK introduced gender pay gap reporting to highlight the difference in average hourly earnings between men and women in the workplace.
-This gap, expressed as a percentage of men's earnings, primarily reflects the distribution of men and women within the organisational hierarchy.
+This gap, expressed as a percentage of men’s earnings, primarily reflects the distribution of men and women within the organisational hierarchy.
+All employers with more than 250 employees are required to publish statistics related to UK employee pay.
+Gender pay gap reporting offers companies an opportunity to be transparent about their workforce composition and the measures they are taking to address any identified disparities.

 Separately, UK Equal Pay legislation ensures that employees performing the same or similar work, or work of equal value, are paid equally.
-Unlike Equal Pay, gender pay gap calculations do not consider the specific roles or seniority of employees but focus on the average earnings of each gender.
+Unlike equal pay, gender pay gap calculations do not consider the specific roles or seniority of employees, but focus on the average earnings of each gender.

 Definitions